 A clean home will also help you see wild animals moving around– enabling your reaction on how to scare them away rather than kill them.

 Installing Solar LED Deterrent Lights

 Solar LED deterrents lights also work well, scaring the weasels away.
 The two red lights perceive the eyes, mimicking that of a giant predator, so they get frightened and run for safety.

 There are laws in some countries that protect wild animals, including weasels.

 Killing them might be an offense.
 A proper way to handle them is to set a trap and get them off your property by relocating them to another place.

 If you feel uncomfortable trapping them, contact the wildlife service department to help trap the weasels without harming them and moving them miles away from your home.

 This way, your flock will be safe and sound.

-Weasels majorly feed on rodents.
-However, they’ll turn to your chickens when there is no meat to eat.
+They majorly feed on rodents.
+However, weasels turn to your chickens when there is nothing else to eat.

 Sometimes, they get on a killing spree for fun, especially when your flock triggers their instincts to kill.